Chapter 6: No Story Left Behind

 For now, the goal is to focus on the moment itself: what happened, what you felt in your body, and what was happening in the environment around you.

-What would have been caught on a video camera?
+Ask yourself: what would’ve been caught on a video camera?

 Later in the series, we’ll reflect on what these past events meant to us.
 Right now, the focus is on capturing the raw memory.
 This isn’t about blaming or judging ourselves—or anyone else.
 Just write what actually happened.